MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/performance-planning.md

 - Consider when and how often your integrations run.
 Avoid running resource-intensive processes when users are interacting with the system.
 Schedule heavy processes for off-peak hours or use asynchronous processing.

 - Be aware of platform limitations and best practices when you design your integrations.
-For example, use the Data Management Framework for high-volume integrations in finance and operations apps, and respect the [throttling limits](/power-apps/developer/data-platform/api-limits?tabs=sdk) in customer engagement apps.

 ### Gather performance data